Thesis

 Unreal Engine makes money from both royalties and licensing:

 Royalty: UE’s source code is available on GitHub and free to use until developers earn $1 million in gross revenue.
 After that threshold, Epic collects a 5% royalty (”engine royalty”) on any product that incorporates Unreal Engine code.
-Epic also waves royalties if Unreal Engine games are sold on the Epic Games Store, where it collects a higher royalty.
+Royalties are waived for games sold on the Epic Games Store, where Epic collects its standard platform fee instead.
+In 2025, Epic Games introduced the ‘Launch Everywhere with Epic’ program.
+If a game releases on the Epic Games Store simultaneously or before other supported platforms (PC, Mac, Android, and future iOS), the Unreal Engine royalty rate on those other platforms drops from 5% to 3.5%.

 Unreal Engine is free for personal use, projects, and linear content creation.